opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 **5. Preferred File Formats - Convert your layers to GeoPackage**

 QField and QFieldCloud are optimized for the **GeoPackage (.gpkg)** format.
-While QField and QFieldCloud support others formats like Shapefiles (`.shp`), GeoJSON, and KML, etc., we strongly recommend converting these layers to GeoPackage before starting your project.
+While QField and QFieldCloud support others formats like Shapefiles (`.shp`), GeoJSON, and KML, etc., is strongly recommend converting these layers to GeoPackage before starting your project.

 **How to Convert to GeoPackage?**